Theolin-Nadasen/gemini-coder/README.md

 The tool never runs in the background or changes anything without your command.

 ✅ **Preview Changes**
-Choose to see suggested edits first — apply or reject with a single click.
+Choose to see suggested edits first — don't worry about breaking your code.

 🧠 **Built for real-world developers**
 🚀 **Lightweight, fast, and focused**